SharathPROG/Matplotlib/README.md

 _Step 3.
 Let's plot!!_

 Inside the parantheses, insert your x variable first, comma, and then your y variable.
 On thing to note is that in the parantheses you also can edit the output of the data.
 So, if you want the line to be red, you add a comma after the variables with color = "red".
+The same could be done for other colors.

 ```
 plt.plot(Year, Age, color = "red")